-Row (c) of table 5 reproduces the results of our preferred specification (v).
-In the lower panel of this table we further report normalized results in the sense that the coefficients of the non-interacted variables are average partial effects (APE).
-The numbers corroborate the above findings.
+Row (c) of table 5 reproduces the results of the preferred specification.
+In the lower panel of this table we further report average partial effects (APE).16 The numbers corroborate the above findings.
 On average, the partial effect of individual coverage is negative, while the firm-level shares of covered employees have a positive effect.
-This finding would be in line with a risk premium paid to individuals who do not subject themselves to collective bargaining coverage.
-The APE of net union density is also negative.
-This finding would be in line with an insurance premium in accordance with the insurance motive for union representation as discussed in the literature (Agell and Lommerud 1992, Burda 1995).
+This finding would be in line with a risk premium paid to individuals who do not subject themselves to collective bargaining coverage.17 The APE of net union density is also negative.
+This result is consistent with an insurance premium in accordance with the insurance motive for union representation as discussed in the literature (Agell and Lommerud 1992, Burda 1995, Fitzenberger and Kohn 2005).